magicalpuffin/mli-puffinsystems/readme.md

-This is a portfolio site.
+Hi, this is my personal website.

+Static content is generated using `python -m markdown_to_json.process_content`

-Deploy with `npx sst deploy --stage prod`
+Deployed using SST using `npx sst deploy --stage prod`